 The requirements of other appliances operating in the space or room must be taken into consideration when assessing ventilation requirements, this should have been carried out by your installer.
-A supply of fresh air into the room is advisable to maintain tempera-
+A supply of fresh air into the room is advisable to maintain temperatures within limits.